libera-machinelearning/libera-machinelearning.github.io/README.md

 I recommend organic growth -- not being overly hasty to overstructure too soon.
 That being said, each of these ideas probably wants its own folder + README.md.
 GitHub allows relative links so it should be possible to keep everything tidy & build reusable structure.

 * **Getting started**
-  Rather than some big unhelpful list of links, maybe we can provide a path to actually getting the first bite on the bobapple.
+  Rather than some big unhelpful list of links, maybe we can provide a path to actually getting the first bite on the bobapple. (*underway*)

 * **Introduce ourselves**
-  Many of us have a homepage somewhere, it's good to see what people are working on.
+  Many of us have a homepage somewhere, it's good to see what people are working on.  (*underway*)

 * **Detailing a birds eye view of the tree/web of contemporary ML**
   http://deeplearningbook.org/